TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

 ## Blank lines

-[Blank lines] between block-level elements are ignored, except for the role they play in determining whether a [list] is [tight] or [loose].
+Blank lines between block-level elements are ignored, except for the role they play in determining whether a list is tight or loose.

 Blank lines at the beginning and end of the document are also ignored.